muhammad-ur-rehman/loopomatic/README.md

 ## Design Pattern

 Loopomatic keeps things clean by using Service Objects.
-All the heavy lifting AI classification, rules, external API calls, and multi-step workflows—lives in app/services, so controllers, models, and jobs stay simple and easy to follow.
+All the heavy lifting AI classification, rules, external API calls, and multi-step workflows live in `app/services`, so controllers, models, and jobs stay simple and easy to follow.

 ## Tech Stack